-Mike Enberg heads the e-Stewards program for BAN.
-He says it's a challenge for even the most responsible recyclers to keep up with the demand.
+Mike Enberg, who heads BAN’s “e-Stewards” program, says it's a challenge for even the most responsible recyclers to keep up with the demand.

-The EPA says more than 80 percent of e-waste ends up in landfills or incinerators, where components made of toxic chemicals or metals can leach into groundwater or pollute the air.
-Some groups like senior centers and women's shelters in South Dakota accept used cell phones.
+The federal Environmental Protection Agency says more than 80 percent of e-waste in the United States ends up in landfills or incinerators, where components made of toxic chemicals or metals can leach into groundwater or pollute the air.

 “Their recycling vendor yearly is audited to a standard that would preclude exporting hazardous waste to developing countries, or using U.S. prison labor to de-manufacture electronic hazardous waste, or dumping hazardous waste in landfills.”